We believe that God loves us all – no exceptions.

 Congregations

-Resources to welcome, affirm and support LGBTQ+ people of faith
+Resources that may help you to welcome, affirm and support LGBTQ+ people of faith

 Recommended Reading & Resources